MaverickEsq/tempal/README.md

 So, tempal was written in php, using an sqlite3 database and as little complexity as possible.

 ## Deployment
 Simply `git clone` or extract from zip into a web directory and `chmod ./inc 777`.
 Ensure you edit `config.ini` to include your domain and the name of your pastebin.
-(This will be used for POST details and the client)
-`Tempal` expects to be at the root directory, theres probably a simple htaccess fix for those who wish to run it from a subdirectory.

 The first time the script runs it will make a database.

 ### Requirements